By G.K., Research Associate, thinc.

 The Oslo Accords

 From the above we can deduce the following: IHRL’s soft character has been hardened and now provides a set of overarching standards applicable to acts by a State in exercise of its jurisdiction both within and beyond its own territory.
 The law of occupation, as lex specialis, provides some minimum exonerating grounds if a party fails to adhere to IHRL’s lofty ideals ‘in a time of national emergency’.
-UN SC resolutions are only binding when adopted under Chapter VII.
 And the Oslo Accords have enabled a transfer of authority from Israel to the PA in areas A and B, which are (arguably) no longer under occupation.
 The responsibility to maintain public order and security while facilitating movement between areas A, B and C, however, rests with Israel.

-It is also important to note that many initiatives have been launched with which Israeli organizations have extended their hand in good faith to train Palestinians physicians and health care workers.
+It is also important to bear in mind that many initiatives have been launched by Israeli organisations, extended their hand in good faith to train Palestinians physicians and health care workers.
 See for example: Soroka, Hadassah, Peres Center etc.

 This year, leading up to the annual WHA, Israel once again requested the separate agenda item on Palestinian health to be removed as a standalone item, suggesting that the topic be discussed in Committee A under ‘public health emergency preparedness and response’.
 In fact, Israel expressed approval of the assistance programs for Palestinians and reiterated support for a professional discussion on how to improve health conditions for Palestinians.
 However, Israel stressed that a standalone item is ‘completely superfluous and entirely motivated by politics rather than the reality on the ground.’
 While Israel does ‘not oppose WHO’s assistance program to Palestinians, [Israel insists that] the draft agenda should follow the WHO’s professional standards and stop treating Israel in a one-sided way.’